The Finals: Gameplay

-As of Season 8, released on September 10, 2025, new players are now presented with a variety of preset loadouts called "Playstyles."
-Each Playstyle contains a specialization, weapon and 3 gadgets, in addition to a variety of reserve items immediately unlocked upon starting the game.
-Further gameplay allows new players to obtain "Playstyle Tokens" that can unlock additional playstyles, in addition to purchasing individual items with VRs.
+As of Season 8, released on September 10, 2025, new players are now presented with a variety of preset playstyles.
+Each Playstyle contains a specialization, weapon and three gadgets, in addition to a variety of reserve items immediately unlocked upon starting the game.
+Further gameplay allows new players to obtain Playstyle Tokens that can unlock extra playstyles, in addition to purchasing individual items with VRs.

 Game modes

 As a live service game, The Finals receives new game modes and revisions to existing ones regularly.
-Game modes are divided into casual ("quick play") and competitive modes.
+Game modes are divided into casual ("Quick Cash") and competitive modes.

 Cashout

+A screenshot of a game of Cashout from player perspective.
+Game wide cash standings can be seen top left.

-In Cashout, four teams each with three players compete against one another to earn as much money as possible.
-The primary source of money are "cash boxes", which must be unlocked from a vault and transported to a "cashout station."
-After bringing a cash box to a station, the team that deposited it instantly earns 20% of its value, then must hold control of the station until the cashout timer expires to earn the remaining 80%.
-Other teams can "steal" a cashout in progress with 7 seconds of continuous interaction, claiming ownership of the station and its remaining potential payout.
-Two cash boxes or activated cashouts will always be in play at a given time, and a new vault spawns every time a team completes a cashout.
-Each vault that appears on the map is more valuable than the last, ranging anywhere from $10,000 to $22,000, enabling teams at the bottom of the scoreboard to overtake first place if they claim enough money at the very end of a round.
-Multiple vaults can be brought to a single cashout station, combining their payouts under one timer.
-Additional bonus money can be earned by killing enemy players ($500 each), starting vaults ($1000 each), and stealing cashouts ($1000 each).
-Players start with 2 respawn token, and gain an additional token at the end of each round.
+Cashout is The Finals' premier game mode.
+In Cashout, four teams of three contestants compete against one another to deposit and cash out as much cash as possible.
+The primary source of money are Cashboxes, that must be unlocked from Vaults around the arena and brought to a Cashout station.
+Upon contact with a Cashout station, a Cashbox will enter and the team that deposits it earns 20% of its value.
+The team that holds the Cashout station once the cashout completes receives the remaining 80%.
+Other teams can steal a cashout in progress by interacting with the Cashout station without interruption for 7 seconds.
+Excluding the final round, two cash boxes will be in play at any given time, with a new vault spawning every time a team cashout is completed.

+Each successive pair of vaults that appears in the arena is more valuable than the last, ranging anywhere from $10,000 to $22,000, enabling a team that would otherwise surely be eliminated to qualify, even in the very last second of the round.
+Multiple vaults can be brought to a single Cashout station, combining their payouts under one timer.
+Additional bonus money can be earned by eliminating enemy players ($500 each), unlocking vaults ($1000 each), and stealing cashouts ($1000 each).
+Contestants start with two Respawn coins, and gain an additional coin at the end of each round.

+Cashout durations are relatively the same across matches.
+If there is not enough time left for a Cashout, up to one minute of overtime will be triggered.